ellisn19/salesforce-etl-json/README.md

 ## Overview

-This is a simple ETL tool that connects to Salesforce, retrieves data from objects like Contact, applies custom transformations, and outputs the results as JSON files.
+This is a simple ETL tool that connects to Salesforce, retrieves data from objects like Account, applies custom transformations, and outputs the results as JSON files.
 It’s designed to be lightweight and easy to extend.

 ## Features